-Summarising term for all work steps or procedures after the pressing process from fermentation to bottling of a wine.
-It can also be used to describe the sub-process Barrel ageing or Barrique ageing can also be meant.
-The frequently practised practice of storing the wine in the bottle for some time before marketing it in order to give it a certain maturity can also be included.
-The process of ageing in the bottle until it is ready to drink can extend over many years and even decades in the case of top-quality products, but as a rule it is no longer counted as ageing.
+Summarising term for all work steps or processes after the pressing process, from fermentation to bottling of a wine.
+It can also refer to the sub-process barrel ageing or barrel ageing can also be meant.
+It can also include the common practice of storing the wine in the bottle for some time before marketing in order to give it a certain maturity.
+The process of bottle ageing until the wine is ready to drink can take many years or even decades for top products, but is generally no longer counted as ageing.

-In connection with oxygen contact during fermentation and subsequent ageing in barrel or stainless steel tank, a distinction is made between oxidative ageing (with contact) and reductive ageing (without or greatly reduced oxygen contact).
-The colloquial term traditional ageing is understood to mean that a wine has been produced "in the old and traditional way" without the use of newer processes.
-As a rule, this is understood to mean that the wine was matured in large wooden bar rels or perhaps also in stainless steel tanks, but never in the "modern" way in barriques.
-Sometimes the term " classic ageing " is used (see Classic).
-In the case of sparkling wines(Sekt, Champagne), "traditional" explicitly refers to fermentation in the bottle (i.e. not in a tank).
-However, more precise information about details such as duration or special techniques cannot be derived from this.
+In connection with oxygen contact during fermentation and subsequent ageing in barrels or stainless steel tanks, a distinction is made between oxidative ageing (with contact) and reductive ageing (without or greatly reduced oxygen contact).
+The colloquial term traditional ageing means that a wine has been produced "in the old and traditional way" without the use of newer processes.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller